quentinl-c/network_testing/README.md

 # network_testing
-> Real time measurement of collaborative editors based on p2p networks.
-In order to test the effects of network topologies on user experience and clients resources
+> This application tests the effects of network topologies on user experience and clients resources in the context of p2p collaborative editing

 # Introduction
 The project is organized and developed in order to be deployed over grid5000 (for further information : https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home)